Land Of The Buckeye

 I'd like to share some memories of Dr. Kirkendall with you.

 He was born in Louisville, Kentucky and supposedly obtained his demanding nature and southern charm from his mother, one of the Caplinger girls who were notorious Southern belles of the day.
 These women were known for a series of Byzantine-like feuds where one or another wouldn't talk for months at a time.
-Walter noted that while growing up he often wouldn't know which aunt he was officially allowed to talk to.
+Walter noted that while growing up he often woeldn't know which aunt he was officially allowed to talk to.
 All of this may have prepared him for the intricate politics of a career in academic medicine.
 But he preferred cooperation rather than confrontation.
 Many of you noted to me that he seemed to be a man without enemies and above criticism.

 He went to the University of Louisville Medical School and this provided the only deep, dark secret I know about him - in that he planned to become a surgeon.
 It was the needs of the U. S. Army which determined his career as an internist.